linwe2012/Blossom/README.md

     - turn off VPN before you start your server
     - if anything goes wrong, try to run following test on **other** computer
       - whether you can ping your ip
-      - whether your server is listening certain port by "telnet ip port"(you may need to enable telnet manually)
+      - whether your server is listening certain port by `telnet ip port`(you may need to enable telnet manually)
     - the other people who visit must using ZJU Wlan or Ether Net